Long Island MacArthur Airport: Commercial service era

-While the airport continues to expand it has added numerous amenities, including free courtesy cell phone parking (located in the rear of Lot 6B).
-In November 2009 MacArthur Airport became the only airport in the tri-state region to offer free wireless Internet service in the entire terminal and in the courtesy cell phone parking lot.
+While the airport continues to expand it has added numerous amenities, including free courtesy cell phone parking.
+In November 2009, MacArthur Airport became the only airport in the tri-state region to offer free wireless Internet service in the entire terminal and in the courtesy cell phone parking lot.
 In addition, the airport launched several tools designed to provide up-to-date information to travelers, including its first official website, flyLIMA.com.

-All passenger food catering within the airport terminal is provided by HMSHost, which operates five restaurants.
+In 2014, the airport opened an international arrivals & U.S. Customs facility for private plane passengers, which is able to accommodate non-U.S. Citizens.

-In March 2017, plans were announced to build a U.S. Customs Station at MacArthur Airport by the end of 2019 with help from financial assistance from New York State Governor Andrew Cuomo – an attempt at making MacArthur an international destination and at enticing airlines to add MacArthur to their destinations.
-Beginning in late March, a marketing campaign was to be undertaken by the Town of Islip to announce the revival of the airport, including through advertisements on public transportation, digital marketing, and radio spots.
-In years past, previous campaigns have targeted airlines.
-This time, the $180 million campaign focus is on potential passengers and commuters.
+In January 2016, plans were announced to build a U.S. Customs Station at MacArthur Airport for commercial flights, with help from financial assistance from New York State Governor Andrew Cuomo – an attempt at making MacArthur an international destination and at enticing airlines to add MacArthur to their destinations; the proposal had been discussed for a number of years by local, state, and federal officials.
+A marketing campaign for the airport was soon launched by the Town of Islip, including through advertisements on public transportation, digital marketing, and radio spots.
 Additionally, a new logo and slogan were unveiled.

-The thought process is that by attracting more passengers, the airport will attract more airlines, including international flights.
+Allegiant Air previously operated two weekly flights on a seasonal basis to Fort Myers/Punta Gorda, Florida using McDonnell Douglas MD-80s but no longer serves the airport.
+PenAir began operating two daily nonstop flights to Boston in July 2013, but stopped flying to MacArthur a year later.
+The last legacy carrier to serve Islip was American Airlines with Embraer ERJ-145 code share flights operated by its American Eagle Airlines regional affiliate Piedmont Airlines to Philadelphia.
+Service to Washington–National ended on July 2, 2014, after the merger between US Airways and American.
+The newly merged airline had to cut service to 17 cities from Washington–National because of an antitrust lawsuit preventing the airline from monopolizing slots at National Airport.
+American Airlines reapplied for nonstop service between MacArthur Airport and Washington–National when two slots opened up, but the airline lost the bid for both in early 2015.

+In January 2017, the airport was used as the landing location for the aircraft carrying Joaquin "El Chapo" Guzman to New York with law enforcement agents for his prosecution, following his arrest and extradition to the United States from Mexico.